paulbardini/OX-CNC/README.md

 # OX-CNC
-## Mod and parts created for ox cnc type router
+## Mod and parts created for Ox CNC type router

 This is a repository for my mods and parts created for the OX CNC type router.